- Meet Our Team

-During the annual exam, your veterinarian will do an oral exam to check your pet’s mouth for disease or abnormalities.
+During the annual exam, your veterinarian will do an oral exam to check your dog’s mouth for disease or abnormalities.
 Oral disease is common and results in bad breath, painful gum and tooth infection.
-In advanced cases, dental disease may compromise your pet’s overall health.
+In advanced cases, dental disease may compromise your dog’s overall health.
 We recommend daily tooth brushing, oral dental treats and professional cleanings to treat and prevent periodontal disease.

 Spaying and Neutering

-Spaying and neutering your pet is recommended.
+Spaying and neutering your dog is recommended.
 Pet overpopulation is a major problem and unwanted pets are euthanized in shelters every day.
 Discuss the risks and benefits of spay/neuter surgery with your veterinarian.

 Rabies: The vaccine is required by law and prevents infection by a fatal virus carried by skunks, raccoons and other wildlife.
 Rabies is a zoonotic disease, which means it can be transmitted to humans.
 If your pet is bitten by wildlife or bites a human/animal, lack of a current vaccination will result in quarantine at owner’s expense.